haplo-org/haplo-safe-view-templates/README.md

 The prototype has a simple hand-written recursive descent parser which outputs a thread-safe AST.
 This AST is then rendered with a Driver which provides language specific implentations to retrieve values from the view.

-Currently there are two example drivers (neither terribly useful in practise), one for nested Java structures, and one for a JRuby data structure output by JRuby's JSON parser.
+Currently there are three drivers.
+A JavaScript driver for the Mozilla Rhino interpreter, and two example drivers (neither terribly useful in practise), for nested Java structures, and the JRuby data structures output by JRuby's JSON parser.

 All the rendering functions keep track of the context, so escaping and other features is context aware.